 You hand the agent your boarding pass and driver's license and he says,

 "Sorry, ma'am, but I can't let you through with this ID.
 Do you have another form of ID, like a passport?"

-You look stunned, because you just handed him the only ID you have.
-As you tell him this, he just shakes his head and tells you again he's sorry, but you have to have a REAL ID or a current passport to get through the checkpoint, now.
+You look stunned, because you just handed him the only ID you have like you have always done when flying.
+As you tell him this, he just shakes his head and tells you once again he's sorry, but you now have to have a REAL ID or a current passport to get through the checkpoint.

 You don't know what to do!

-You do not have a passport or passport card and it is too late to get a new ID from the DMV.
+You do not have a passport and it is too late to get a new ID from the DMV.